- February 26: Entries Open

 A: Absolutely.
 You may enter as many times as you like, however, each entry must be accompanied by a separate entry form and payment.

 A: No. But if the work has been a finalist in another major competition, it can be entered.

-A: Yes you may, however, we do encourage you to submit new works.
+A: Yes you may, as long as it was produced in the past 3 years.
+However, we do encourage you to submit new works.

 A: Yes, however, the artwork must not have won first prize in any other major portraiture competition.

 A: Yes!
 To be eligible for entry this year, all artists in the main competition will be required to have at least one in-person sitting with their subject!